 About HLCEES

 The Hiob Ludolf Centre for Ethiopian and Eritrean Studies (HLCEES) is one of the world-leading centres in the study of Ethiopia and the Horn of Africa.
-The Centre, which is part of the Asien-Afrika-Institut at Hamburg University, carries out interdisciplinary research in the main areas of the humanities and social sciences, including history, art history, linguistics, anthropology, and philology.
+The Centre, which is part of the Asien-Afrika-Institut at the University of Hamburg, carries out interdisciplinary research in the main areas of the humanities and social sciences, including history, art history, linguistics, anthropology, and philology.
+Since 2002, it has been there to plan, conduct and coordinate small- and large-scale research projects, shape a focused research library, and provide a research and study environment for graduate and postgraduate students and guest researchers.
+It has organized workshops and conferences and published a wide range of scholarly publications resulting from its activities.

 HLCEES history